bunnybun28/fairy-feast/README.md

 # project-1-fairy-feast

 # Over View:
-Fairy Feast is a user based interactive game where the user/ fairy collects fairy foods (mushrooms/raspberries) while dodging a fairy capture (horseshoe/nets)!
-Getting to 10pts "Feast" (mushrooms/raspberries) Wins the game and the fairy getes a feast.
+Fairy Feast is a user based interactive game where the user/ fairy, collects fairy foods (mushrooms/raspberries) while dodging a fairy capture (horseshoe/nets)!
+Each food and damage item is worth 2pts each.
+Getting to 10pts "Feast" (mushrooms/raspberries) Wins the game and the fairy gets a feast.
 Getting 10pts in "Damage" (horseshoes/nets) you lose and the fairy get captured.

 # User Stories:
-As a user I want the ability to ...
+<ul>As a user I want the ability to ...
 -start game
 -gather fairy food
 -dodge damaging items